Nine concrete problems

 Same model, different looks — day/night, color options, configurations.
 You need a way to ship them all in one asset.

-Export USDZ
+Export USD

 Open in AR Quick Look